KamranAzeem/kubernetes-katas/01-pods-deployments.md

     command: ['sh', '-c', 'echo Hello Kubernetes! && sleep 3600']

 ```
-The above code will create a pod, which will go into a sleep for 3600 seconds ( one hour), and will exit (die) dilently.
-Good to run certain diagnostics.
+The above code will create a pod, which will go into a sleep for 3600 seconds ( one hour), and will exit (die) silently.
+Good to know for troubleshooting/diagnostics.

 ```
 $ kubectl create -f support-files/standalone-busybox-pod.yaml